 If you’re a birding enthusiast, seize the opportunity to view over 200 species in the area, including African penguins, egrets, Cape Cormorants, Arctic terns and endangered black oystercatchers.
 You may even want to go on a tour of the neighbouring vineyards on the West Coast Wine Route or visit the last remaining manned lighthouse in the Cape Columbine Nature Reserve.
 Built in 1936, the light from this marine beacon shines 32 nautical miles (60km) out to sea.

-Any time in this coastal village feels like a complete break away from the world, as it offers the perfect setting to replenish, take long walks and relax, which is exactly what I did with my daughter Lemor for company, soaking up the best of West Coast hospitality and spoils at this charming five star luxury boutique hotel.
+Any time in this coastal village feels like a complete break away from the world, as it offers the perfect setting to replenish, take long walks and relax, which is exactly what I did with my daughter Lemor for company, soaking up the best of West Coast hospitality and spoils at this charming five-star luxury boutique hotel.

 Yoga with the resident cat

-On the Sunday morning we rose early, made coffee, grabbed a blanket off the bed and headed to the deck to watch the sun come up.
+On Sunday morning, we rose early, made coffee, grabbed a blanket off the bed and headed to the deck to watch the sun come up.
 I couldn’t resist doing my daily yoga just there, convinced that the natural beauty of the setting would add to the peace and purpose of my morning ritual.
 It did, and then there was the resident cat Chelsea who playfully added her weight – and beauty, to the moment.

 THE ESSENTIAL DETAILS